Jenn Colella: Personal life

 Colella identifies as "mostly gay".
+She briefly dated fellow Broadway actor, Christian Borle in 2014.
 Colella became engaged to Mo Mullen in June 2022 and they married October 4, 2022.
 On October 30, 2023, the couple announced that they were expecting their first child together.
 Their daughter, Morrison Caroline Colella, was born on February 14, 2024.

 Coming to New York, she was told by people she respected to stay in the closet, as it might cause casting problems.
 After playing a lesbian in The Beebo Brinker Chronicles, she began getting more attention and felt it was time to come out.

 Manoel Felciano, a co-star of Colella's in the movie Uncertainty, wrote the song "Jenn Colella" about her.

 After having seen The Phantom of the Opera on Broadway, she got a mask tattooed on her right arm.
 Her first Broadway show, Urban Cowboy, was in the theater next to the Phantom theater.
 Colella then got a star tattooed to represent Urban Cowboy and to cover the mask.
 (Note: The mask tattoo can be seen, although not clearly, in the photograph accompanying a 1999 article in The State showing the Sol Divers rock band, of which she was a member.)
 Two other visible tattoos, on the backs of her upper arms, read "Kindness" and "Gratitude," which she got while in Come From Away.

 While working on Come From Away, Colella became friends with Beverley Bass, the airline captain she portrayed in the show.
 They first met in San Diego at James' Place, a restaurant across from the La Jolla Playhouse, after the last preview performance.
 At closing night for the Seattle tryout run, Bass presented her with the flight jacket, wings, and service pin that she wore on September 11, to be worn on Broadway.